Ahmed-Gomaa1/Sales-Datawarehouse/README.md

 ## Features
 - SQL table creation for a comprehensive data warehouse
 - Python script for data ingestion with SQLAlchemy
-- Automated insertion and update of dimension keys
+- Building reports to visualize new version of data

 ## Prerequisites
-- Python 3.x
+- Python 3
 - Libraries: pandas, sqlalchemy
 - SQL Server or an equivalent database management system